circular-code/screenSpy/README.md

 ## How to use:

 1. clone repository
-2. execute SCTX.exe
+2. execute SCTX.exe (preferably as Admin)
 3. start nginx webserver (run webserver/nginx.exe)
-4. open index.html in a browser
+4. open localhost in a browser
 5. select screen to be displayed

 ## Hint